kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/metadata_raw.md

       "strFileName": "imageArchive.12.zip",
       "fileCount": 867,
       "strDirectoryLabel": "data/image/ultrasound",
-      "strDataDescription": "This file contains an archive of Right SUPRAPAT LONG CPD, ultrasound images (file count: 867).
+      "strDataDescription": "This file contains an archive of right anterior suprapatellar longitudinal with power Doppler, ultrasound images (file count: 867).
 There should only be one image per subject in this archive.
 Images are saved in lossless .png format.", "lstCatgories": [
         "data",
         "image"